Why take out mortgage protection?

 Frequently asked questions

-Even if your lender isn’t insisting on mortgage protection, it’s worth thinking about.
+Mortgage protection insurance isn’t a legal requirement, but it’s worth thinking about.
 Otherwise, you could be leaving behind a significant burden for your loved ones when you die.

 How much does mortgage protection cost?